ishtamadan/hello-world/README.md

 click on sync fork
 From web UI:
 1. Navigate to the main page of the forked repository on GitHub
-2. Select Sync Fork dropdown menu
+2. Select "Sync Fork" dropdown menu
-3. Review the details about the commits from the upstream repository and then click Update branch
+3. Review the details about the commits from the upstream repository and then click "Update branch"

 From GitHub CLI: